-How much blood do I need to draw to test more than one gene?
+How much blood do I need to draw for genetic testing?

 Is MORL able to accept samples on the weekend?

 No, the Shipping and Receiving Dept of the University of Iowa handles all of our package/mail receipt and they are closed on Saturday and Sunday.
 If you draw a sample on a Friday, please hold the sample until Monday and then ship it out.
-For frozen samples please keep them in a -80 and then send them on at least 5 pounds of dry ice.
-For whole blood samples please keep them refrigerated until Monday and then send them on a cool pack.
+Frozen serum and plasma samples must be kept in a -80 freezer and then shipped overnight on the following Monday on at least 5 pounds of dry ice.
+Whole blood samples should be refrigerated until Monday and then sent on a cool pack.

 What is the cost and CPT codes for genetic testing?
 Is the price the same for all genes tested?